nwg-piotr/nwg-hello/README.md

 framework, so couldn't adjust the greeter to my taste.
 The next choice was LightDM with [my modification](https://github.com/nwg-piotr/lightdm-nwg-greeter) of the [LightDM Elephant Greeter](https://github.com/max-moser/lightdm-elephant-greeter) by Maximilian Moser.
 It looked well, but LightDM would happen to hang way too often.
 Then I gave a try to greetd, and that was it.
-I only needed a graphical and feature-reech greeter based on GTK3.
+I only needed a nice graphical greeter based on GTK3.
 Since there was no such thing, I had to develop my own.

 ## Features